Niikushaaa/expanding-photos/README.md

 Features
 Homepage: The homepage provides a welcome message and some information about the purpose of the website.

-Contact Form: The website includes a simple contact form where users can enter their name, email address, and a message.

-Gallery: The gallery section displays a few images in a grid layout.
+Gallery: The gallery section displays a few images in a flex.

 How to Use
-To view the website locally, follow these steps:

 Clone the repository to your local machine using the following command: bash
 Copy code